 The wired connection of these headphones has negligible latency which is suitable for gaming and home-theater.

 The A10 are simple, wired gaming headphones.
 They have an excellent microphone and a low latency connection but won't be as versatile as some of the other wireless gaming headsets in this comparison.
 They also have no customization options which is a little disappointing.
 See our recommendations for the best headsets for Xbox One and the best PS4 headsets.

 The Astro A10 are a better wired gaming headset than the Turtle Beach Stealth 300.
-The A10s have a better build quality with a more premium looking design than the Stealth 300.
+The A10s have a better build quality with a more premium-looking design than the Stealth 300.
 They also sound better and have a better boom mic for voice chat.
-The Stealth 300 on the other hand, are a bit more comfortable than the Astro since they're not as tight on the head.
-Also since the Stealth 300 are active you can switch between 4 audio presets directly on the headphones which makes them slightly more customizable than the Astros, although a full app would have been preferable.
+The Stealth 300, on the other hand, are a bit more comfortable than the Astro since they're not as tight on the head.
+Also, since the Stealth 300 are active, you can switch between 4 audio presets directly on the headphones.
+This makes them slightly more customizable than the Astros, although a full app would have been preferable.